 From there the route back to the station goes through the town’s Water Meadows and provides ‘Britain’s Best View’ (Country Life magazine): Salisbury Cathedral across the meadows.

-Shorter routes, reducing the length considerably and rated 8/10 and 7/10 respectively, are described.
+Shorter routes, reducing the length considerably, are described.

 |Travel||Salisbury Station is on the London Waterloo to Exeter St. Davids West of England Main Line.
 Journey times are 82 or 90 minutes Monday to Saturday (half-hourly) and 90 minutes on Sunday (hourly).
 Saturday Walkers’ Club: Take the train closest to 9.20 hours.
 Bus 29 Shaftesbury to Salisbury City Centre (10 mins walk from the train station) runs through the Chalke Valley and stops outside all three lunch pubs (about every 90 mins, but Mon-Sat only).|